Vectorized/solady/docs/accounts/timelock.md

 error TimelockUnexecutedPredecessor(bytes32 predecessor)
 ```

-The operation has an predecessor that has not been executed.
+The operation has a predecessor that has not been executed.

 ### TimelockUnauthorized()